muckelba/RebootPoEDevice/README.md

 - `rebootafter` specifies the time in minutes after a device without data should be power cycled.
 - `rebootcooldown` specifies a time in minutes after a powercycled device should be ignored by the script.
 - `discordwebhook` fill in a webhook url.
 A little discord message is sent everytime a device getting rebooted.
+- `ptc` will check if the public IP adress is banned by PTC at the moment and will not try to reboot devices if set to `true`
 - `ip` is the ip of your PoE switch.
 - `password` is the password of your PoE switch.